tomdiggle/tomdiggle.com/source/_posts/2012-07-01-tdinputview-for-ios.markdown

 ---
-layout: "post"
+layout: post
-title: "TDInputView for iOS"
+title: TDInputView for iOS
+description: TDInputView is an open source replacement for the standard system keyboard in iOS 4.0+.
 date: 2012-07-01 3:33
-categories: "iOS"
+categories: iOS
 vanityurlpath:
-twitter_description: "TDInputView is an open source replacement for the standard system keyboard in iOS 4.0+."
 ---

 TDInputView is an open source replacement for the standard system keyboard in iOS 4.0+.
 TDInputView subclasses UITextField and replaces the inputView with a custom UIView that you can design.
 Below is a screenshot of TDInputView in action from my app Wager which can be downloaded from the App Store for free [here](http://itunes.apple.com/us/app/wager-lite/id405046159?mt=8).